panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 Notice that a destructuring assignment replaces the `config` parameter in function's signature.
 I like that: `quote()` becomes one line shorter.
 `= {}` on the right side of destructuring assignment ensures that an empty object is used if the second argument is not specified at all `quote('Sunny day')`.

 Object destructuring is a powerful feature that handles efficiently the extraction of properties from objects.
 I like the possibility to specify a default value to be returned when the accessed property doesn't exist.
-As result, you avoid `undefined` and the problem related to handling it.
+As a result, you avoid `undefined` and the problem related to handling it.

 **Tip 5: Fill the object with default properties**

-If there is no need to create variables for every property like the destructuring assignment does, the object that misses some properties can be filled with default values.
+If there is no need to create variables for every property as the destructuring assignment does, the object that misses some properties can be filled with default values.

 The ES2015 `Object.assign(target, source1, source2, ...)` copies the values of all enumerable own properties from one or more source objects into the target object.
 The function returns the target object.